Bryancm/sakuga_mobile/README.md

 Contributions are always welcome!

-Please don't hesitate to open a pull request.
+Please don't hesitate to do a fork and a pull request.
 You can also send me a message on Twitter.